ICE Publishing, ISBN 9780727759979 (2014), p.376, available for purchase:

 Key methods for the structural analysis of launched bridges and design tools aimed at optimizing structural design and construction technology are developed and discussed with case studies.
 The Reduced Transfer Matrix (RTM) method for launch stress analysis now covers rectilinear and circular beams, and a special frame element with sliding support has been formulated for finite-element analysis of bridge launching with customizable structural analysis programs.

-Design optimization tools for nose-deck interaction and front cable-stayed systems and a closed-form approach to the torsion-distortion interaction generated by misaligned launch bearings have been formulated and compared with finite-element analysis and statistical data of dozens of launched bridges.
-Loads on temporary and permanent piers, launch and end-of-launch post-tensioning, and launch stability of built-up I-girders and steel corrugated-plate webs have been thoroughly discussed.
+Design optimization tools for the nose-deck interaction and the front cable-stayed systems and a closed-form approach to the analysis of the torsion-distortion interaction generated by misaligned launch bearings are formulated and compared with finite-element analysis and statistical data of dozens of launched bridges.
+Optimization of nose-deck interaction, loads on temporary and permanent piers, launch and end-of-launch integrative post-tensioning, and launch stability of built-up I-girders and steel corrugated-plate webs are thoroughly discussed.

-The second edition of Bridge Launching explores alternate static schemes for launched bridges and the techniques to increase or diminish deck redundancy on launch completions.
+The second edition of Bridge Launching explores alternative static systems for launched bridges and the different techniques to increase or diminish the level of deck redundancy on launch completions.
 It explains the use of incremental launching technology in seismic regions and the geometry restraints of incremental launching, side skidding and deck rotation.